Mutation

 ComputeAdditionalInfo --> Write[Write State with AdditionalInfo

-to datastore]
+to storage]

 Write --> Release[Release Lock]